An Improved Fit to the Density Distribution in Supersonic Isothermal Turbulence: Results

 These fits are shown as the dashed lines in Fig.\ \ref{fig:sigrho_sig2s}, with $b_s$ values as quoted in the panels.
-Here we see that when compressive driving plays a significant role, this expression fails to provide a good fit to the data.
-As expected from the volume-weighted PDFs in Fig.\ \ref{fig:PSV}, there is a clear systematic increase of $\sigma_{s,{\rm V}}^2$ with $\lambda_{\rm a}$ in the fully compressive runs, such that $\sigma_{s,{\rm V}}^2$ cannot be well fit as a pure function of $M_V.$ Furthermore, the standard expression with $b_s=1$ falls below the smallest measured $\sigma_{s,{\rm V}}^2$ values.
-In fact, even increasing this to $b_s=2$ is only sufficient to capture the variance of the runs with the shortest driving correlation times.

-Similarly, the mixed-driving runs with $\zeta=0.3$ show a correlation between $\sigma_{s,{\rm V}}^2$ and $\lambda_{\rm a},$ although this is a weaker dependence than in the $\zeta=0.0$ run.
-Also in this case, the standard fit fails to reproduce the data, even for the runs with the smallest driving correlation times.
+As expected from the volume-weighted PDFs in Fig.\ \ref{fig:PSV}, there is a clear systematic increase of $\sigma_{s,{\rm V}}^2$ with $\lambda_{\rm a}$ in the fully compressive runs, such that $\sigma_{s,{\rm V}}^2$ cannot be well fit as a pure function of $M_{\rm V}.$ Furthermore, the standard expression with $b_s=1$ falls below all the measured $\sigma_{s,{\rm V}}^2$ values.
+While increasing this to $b_s = 2$ allows us to capture the variance of the runs with driving correlation times $\tau_a \lesssim 0.1 \tau_e,$ even this value strongly underestimates the variance of runs with larger driving correlation times.
+Also in the mixed-driving runs with $\zeta=0.3$, the standard fit fails to reproduce the data, even for the runs with the smallest driving correlation times.

 Tables \ref{tab:momentsV_C} and \ref{tab:momentsV_MS} present several derived values that connect $\sigma_{s,{\rm V}}^2$ and $\left<s\right>_{\rm V}$ with $M_{\rm V}.$ Inverting eq.\ (\ref{eq:standardfit}) gives